 Bullying at School: Empower Your Child to Stand up to Bullies

 When your child comes home from school upset because someone has been mean or aggressive, it’s natural to be upset yourself.
-But it’s important to understand what really happened, and if your child is the target of bullying.
+But it’s important to stay calm, take time to understand what happened, and reassure your child that you will take steps to keep them safe.

 - What happened?